Keep Your Poinsettia Alive After Christmas

 If you live somewhere particularly cold, it’s especially important to buy Poinsettia plants from a store that has kept them in a warm place, out of the wind, and any cold breezes.

 Get your next Poinsettia or Tropical Plant delivered directly to your door!

 Native to Mexico, these plants like it warm and not too wet.

-You’ll likely need to water about once per week.
+During its blooming cycle, you’ll likely need to water about once per week.
 A quick touch of the soil will tell you when it’s time to water.
 Dig your finger just slightly into the soil (about 1 inch).
 If the soil is dry to the touch just beneath the surface it’s time to water.